Portrait of Frank Rickwood

-Robin taught alongside her sister at The Rodd in Britain and at their inaugural printmaking workshop at Il Bisonte in Florence in 2010.
+In July 2009, Robin embarked on an enriching Printmaking workshop experience in Florence, studying alongside artists and printmaking veterans from across the globe.
+She also shared her expertise alongside her sister at The Rodd in Britain and co-hosted a printmaking workshop at Il Bisonte in Florence in 2010.

-Robin has tutored several safer printmaking workshops in Australia and returns to Italy annually to teach printmaking at Il Bisonte Studio in Florence.
+Robin continues to inspire through her role as a tutor, conducting several printmaking workshops at Studio 74 in Robertson NSW and annually returning to Italy to impart her knowledge at the Il Bisonte Studio in Florence.